 Section 2.
 When deemed advisable, the Administrative Council may call a meeting of the Association, provided that at least a two week notice be given.

 Section 1.
-All General Officers and Church Resource Team Leaders of the Association shall be elected annually at the April Quarterly Association Meeting.
+All General Officers and the Leadership Team of the Association shall be elected annually at the April Quarterly Association Meeting.

 Section 2.
 The Director of Missions shall be elected indefinitely.